kgb1001001/cloudadoptionpatterns/Scalable-Store/Scalable-Store.md

 ---
 # Scalable Store

-You are developing an application using [Business Microservices](../Microservices/Business-Microservice.md).
+You are developing an application using [Doimain Microservices](../Microservices/Business-Microservice.md).
 However, your application will need persistent state to represent current and previous user interaction.

 **How do you represent persistent state in an application?**